 In the last few years, many families have opted for visiting the national parks during their vacations.
 I jumped on the bandwagon, as I have found that there are so many benefits to visiting the national parks on a family trip.
 For one, it promotes exercise and outdoor activity.
 Secondly, it provides an opportunity to experience something new in nature and gives kids the freedom to explore a bit.
 Even taking a drive within the national park itself, going to the Visitor’s Center and seeing the exhibits, or taking a short tour with a park ranger are all ways families can enjoy the national parks too.

 For more adventurous families, camping is possible at many of the national parks (some even offer glamping options).
+If you’re crazy, like me, consider a national parks road trip.
+We visited 11 national parks in two weeks.
 For a review of other national parks I’ve visited, even though they didn’t make the best national parks to visit list, click below:

 If you liked this post, Pin it for later!